icechips/vmfarms/README.txt

 #INSTALL

-Once the directory is pulled from git, we just need to issue a docker compose inside of the directory
+Once the directory is pulled from github, we just need to issue a docker compose inside of the directory

 	docker-compose up